-Yes, you’re tired, and yes, Baby will probably be tired soon, too, but the transition to your little one sleeping the night in his own room is going to take some should-be-sleeping-hours (yours), a few tears (Baby’s [probably]), and a whole lot of cooperation and understanding from you both.
+Yes, you’re tired, and yes, Baby will probably be tired soon, too, but the transition to your little one sleeping the night in their own room is going to take some should-be-sleeping-hours (yours), a few tears (Baby’s [probably]), and a whole lot of cooperation and understanding from you both.

 Setting the stage